|

 ECHO: Networking Global Hunger Solutions

-During the cool season, ECHO features crops that are good choices at higher elevations in the tropics such as white potato, tarwi, quinoa (a grain), and nuna popping beans.
-A system of terraces and trenches provides a suitable farming area.
-Water and sediments moving down the slopes are trapped in the ...
+During the cool season, ECHO features crops that are good choices at higher elevations in the tropics such as white potato, tarwi, quinoa (a grain), and nuna popping beans ...

 www.echonet.org